PostHog/posthog/README.md

 # Posthog

-PostHog is self-hosted product analytics.
+PostHog is developer-friendly, self-hosted product analytics.
 Automate the collection of every event on your website or app, and stay in control of your users’ data.

 ## One-line docker preview